ezsystems/docker-php/README.md

 ### Format version

 To be able to improve the image in the future, we have added a format version number that we will increase on future changes *(for instance move to Alpine Linux)*.
-Current version number is `v0` signaling the image is in beta.

 It is recommended to specificy a tag with this format version number in your Docker / docker-compose use to avoid breaks in your application.